CarbonLDP/carbonldp-js-sdk/doc/README.md

 getPointer( id:string ):boolean
 ```

 Returns the pointer referenced by the URI provided.
-If not exists a pointer is created.
+If no pointer exists, one is created and then returned.
-Returns null if the URI is not inside scope of the document.
+Returns `null` if the URI is outside the scope of the Document.

 *Parameters*